weweb-assets/ww-progressbar-donut/AI.md

 - animationDelay: string - Animation delay (ms)

 ***Slots:***
-- container: ww-text[] - Text array for progress value display
+- container: ww-text[] - Text array for progress value display (You can use the exposed variable to display the progress in the container)

 ***Events:***
 - change: Emitted when the progress value is updated.
 Payload: { value: number }